-This prize is awarded every second year by the Organization of World Heritage Cities (OWHC) to a city that is a member in good standing of the OWHC, and that has distinguished itself by an achievement in terms of conservation, enhancement or management of property inscribed on the World Heritage List, and that is located on its territory.
+This prize is awarded every two years by the Organization of World Heritage Cities (OWHC) to a city that is a member in good standing of the OWHC, and that has distinguished itself by an achievement in terms of conservation, enhancement or management of a property inscribed on the World Heritage List, and that is located on its territory.

-The achievement must have been implemented during the last two years directly by the candidate city or by a person or an organization supported, directed or influenced by the candidate city.
+The achievement must have been completed during the last five (5) years directly by the candidate city or by a person or an organization supported, directed or influenced by the candidate city.
 If the achievement was not implemented directly by the candidate city, the latter’s participation must have been significant in the implementation.

-The candidacy file must be sent by email to the secretariat of the OWHC (email@example.com).
-The font used must be Arial 10 points.
+The candidacy file must be sent via the website of the OWHC.
 The file must contain the following documents:

-- an executive summary of no more than five pages that presents the achievement that would deserve to obtain the Jean-Paul-L’Allier Prize for Heritage (we recommend to use the font Arial 10 points.).
+- an executive summary of no more than five (5) pages that presents the achievement that would deserve to obtain the Jean-Paul-L’Allier Prize for Heritage (we recommend to use the font Arial 10 points.).
 This summary must be signed by the elected representative of the city and it may be accompanied by no more than ten (10) pictures in an A4 format, including establising shot, a map and pictures illustrating the condition before and after work.

-If the candidacy file submitted does not meet the requirements, the candidacy will be considered ineligible for the Jean-Paul-L’Allier Prize for Heritage.
+If the candidacy file submitted does not meet the requirements, the candidacy will be considered ineligible.
 No additional document will be analyzed by the jury.

 The candidacies will be evaluated according to the following criteria:

-- the exemplary nature of the project for the conservation of heritage;
+- the exemplary nature of the project for the conservation of the cultural and natural heritage;

-- the involvement with the partners of the community and the development process of the partnership;
+- stakeholder engagement and the development process of the partnership;

 - the tangible impact on the community;